 Based on cultivation this mushroom has 2 varieties

-- White color bean sprout looks with a velvety stem topped with a tiny snowy-white cap because it is grown without exposure to light.
+- White color bean sprout looks like a velvety stem topped with a tiny snowy-white cap because it is grown without exposure to light.

 - Wild varieties appear in different colors ranging from orange to brown and have a larger, shiny cap that can be found on dead wood (1).